Jakson-Almeida/TikTokFullExtension/README.md

 ### Permissions
 - `activeTab`: Access to the currently active tab
-- `storage`: Local storage for extension data
+- `storage`: Local storage for extension data and settings
+- `downloads`: Permission to download files
 - `host_permissions`: Access to TikTok domains

 ### Content Scripts
 The content script runs on all TikTok pages and:
 - Monitors page changes
 - Detects authentication status
+- Injects download buttons
+- Handles video downloads
 - Communicates with the popup

 ## Development